Phonics and Early Reading

 Key Stage Two (Year 3 – Year 6) – Further phonics interventions are planned for children who are not yet secure in Phase 6 phonics.
 These sessions will be tailored to meet the needs of individual children and delivered by a trained member of staff, using phonics bugs games and lesson resources.

 Our school’s agreed approach to the teaching of common exception words is that children are encouraged to use their knowledge of synthetic phonics, as much as possible, to work out how to read unknown words aloud.
 The parts of a word that are 'irregular/tricky', and do not directly correspond to known grapheme/phoneme correspondence, are identified and discussed as a teaching point.
 Within this sequence, we have identified where we expect ‘irregular/tricky’ words and decodable high frequency words to be taught.
-This includes the decodable high frequency (common) word list from Bug Club Phonics (which makes up the 100 high frequency word list), alongside the National Curriculum Common Exception Words.
+This includes the decodable high frequency (common) word list from Essential Letters and Sounds (which makes up the 100 high frequency word list), alongside the National Curriculum Common Exception Words.

 Resources

 Children have access to whiteboards, pens, magnetic letters, flashcards and GPC mats.
-The Phonics Bug provides a range of digital resources that can be allocated to the children post direct teaching sessions, such as interactive games that allow for the application of newly taught knowledge.
-All classrooms must display friezes and/or grapheme wall posters that match the GPCs and progression of the Phonics Bug Programme.
+All classrooms must display friezes and/or grapheme wall posters that match the GPCs and progression of Essential Letters and Sounds.

 Letter formation